IamSkyBlue/TC_orna_bot/README.md

 ## Privacy Policy of the pre-setup bot

-Information Collection and Use:
+### Information Collection and Use:

-PERSONAL DATA
-we do not collect personal data, like user name, user id.
+-   PERSONAL DATA: we do not collect personal data, like user name, user id.

-USAGE DATA
-we only collect the post image or text in the subscribe only, and use those info to provide our service.
+-   USAGE DATA: we only collect the post image or text in the subscribe only, and use those info to provide our service.

 This bot only need Send Messages permission to work